fhiso/sources-and-citations/citation-outline.md

 2. Process citation set.
 3. Generate citations to conform to a style guide.
 4. Shorten citations for repeated reference.
-5. Customise citation text beyond what can be done algorithmic ally.
+5. Customise citation text beyond what can be done algorithmically.

 **Models**: